St. Catherine's High School (Racine, Wisconsin): Early history

+In 1997, the WIAA members passed a vote which paved the way for St. Cat's (and all private schools in the state) to join the association in 2000.

 Originally nicknamed the "Saints," the school's team nickname was changed to the "Angels" beginning in the fall of 1940 in order to avoid confusion with other local high school teams with the same name.